-Practicum in Graphic Design and Illustration (PRACGRD1/PRACGRD2)
+Practicum in Graphic Design and Illustration (PRACGRD1/PRACGRD2)★

 Careers in graphic design and illustration span all aspects of the advertising and visual communications industry.
-Within this context, in addition to developing technical knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications career cluster, students will be
+Within this context, in addition to developing technical knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications career cluster, students will be expected to develop a technical understanding of the industry with a focus on skill proficiency.
+Instruction may be delivered through lab-based classroom experiences or career preparation opportunities.
+Students have the opportunity to earn Adobe Certification.

-Grade Placement: 12 Credits: 2 Prerequisites: Graphic Design and Illustration II.
+Prerequisites: Graphic Design and Illustration II.